mattgrantdev/mattgrantdev.github.io/README.md

 ## What will I find once I'm there?

 ### About
 The about tab will tell you a little about me from a professional side.
 This includes information about my work experience, personal project experience, education, and a whole lot more.
-You'll be able to see what languages and tools I'm familiar with, and even see my hours spent coding using WakaTime.

 ### Vinyl
 That's right, there's a tab dedicated to my Vinyl collection!
 It's pretty neat.
 You'll be able to see both what's in my current Vinyl collection, and what I have on my wantlist.
 This will be updated from time to time automatically, as I have configured a GitHub Action to pull data from Discogs, and interpret it in a reactive manner.